Tuition and Billing Services

 Are courses taken during the Summer covered by the program?

-At this time, required courses taken during the Summer semester are not covered by the waiver program.
+Effective Summer 2023, required courses taken during the Summer semester are covered by the waiver program.

 What fees are covered?